Camlytics Full User Guide

 The type of connection can usually be obtained through the manufacturer’s website or the camera’s web interface.

-If you have a pre-recorded video file and want to analyze on it (people counting, etc), you can add it as a source.
+If you have a pre-recorded video file and want to analyze on it (people counting, motion detection etc), you can add it as a source.
 The best thing about the file is that you can process it in an accelerated (not realtime) mode that allows you to process hours of video in minutes.

 You can also process folders containing video files in a single batch – hundreds of hours of video can be processed unattended.
 The following video file formats are supported: .avi, .mp4, .flv, .mov, .wmv, .mkv, .vob